stephtowch/stephtowch.github.io/content/post/2025-12-P1/index.md

 ## The Problem

 In 2019, the World Health Organization officially recognised burnout in the ICD-11 as "a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed."
-It's characterised by three dimensions:
+It's characterised by three dimensions in the WHO ICD-11 (2025):

 - Feelings of energy depletion or exhaustion
 - Increased mental distance from one's job, or feelings of negativism or cynicism related to one's job